Skip to main content Skip to footer site map

 5. Recordkeeping and Posting Requirements

-Every OSHA-covered business must also meet specific recordkeeping requirements for work-related injuries or illnesses.
-Businesses must also adhere to posting requirements.
+Every OSHA-covered business must also meet specific recordkeeping requirements for work-related injuries or illnesses and adhere to posting requirements.

 OSHA defines a recordable injury or illness as:

-• There are also particular recording criteria for work-related cases involving needlestick and sharps injuries, medical removal, hearing loss, and tuberculosis.
+• Particular recording criteria are also established for work-related cases involving needlestick and sharps injuries, medical removal, hearing loss, and tuberculosis.

-The OSHA Log of Work-Related Injuries (Forms 300 and 300A) is used for accurate recordkeeping of such incidents.
+The OSHA Log of Work-Related Injuries (Forms 300 and 300A) are used for accurate recordkeeping of such incidents.
 Employees and former employees are granted access to these forms.
 Additionally, a business can use the Injury Tracking Application (ITA) for electronic recordkeeping.
+Certain employers that meet size and industry criteria must use the ITA to electronically submit injury and illness data once per year to OSHA.

 An "OSHA Job Safety and Health: It's the Law" poster (or a state-plan equivalent) must also be prominently displayed in the workplace.
 This poster outlines employees' job safety rights.
 It's important to note that a business is prohibited from discriminating against employees exercising their rights under OSHA.